Insper/UpCluster/content/building-cluster/infrastructure/Hardware-Infrastructure/BIOS.md

 For starting a process is necessary find a UEFI BIOS version compartible with our UpBoard model.
 After trying some UEFI BIOS versions and researching on internet, the only version that runned  correctly was the UPC1DM11 [UPC1DM11](https://downloads.up-community.org/download/up-board-uefi-bios-upc1dm11/), which is a version for the UpBoard model described in the project and has Network Stack functions.

 ## How to:
-You can see below step by step how to update the BIOS and some installations advices.
+It's possible to see how to update the BIOS and some installations advices down below.

-> :warning:
+ :warning:
-> The mentioned BIOS version (UPC1DM11) is compatible with two UpBoard versions, UpBoard with 2GB RAM and 4GB RAM.
+ The mentioned BIOS version (UPC1DM11) is compatible with two UpBoard versions, UpBoard with 2GB RAM and 4GB RAM.

-> :warning:
+ :warning:
-> You need to remove all USB devices, but the USB device that has the BIOS files.
+ You need to remove all USB devices, but the USB device that has the BIOS files.

 ### What we are going to do